Maryland advocates

 Staff & Board

 Meet Our Staff The Economic Action staff is a team of passionate advocates, committed to securing economic rights and equity for all.
 We work together to meet the needs of our Maryland communities through our diverse perspectives and skill-sets.
 We take great pride in providing immediate services to our Maryland community members in need while simultaneously fighting for systemic change policies that heal the system for good.
-Marceline White Jennifer Bevan-Dangel Francine Hyman Carol Ott Jamila Blake Zoe Gallagher LaToya McKay Emily Fader ...
+Marceline White Jennifer Bevan-Dangel Francine Mitchell Carol Ott Jamila Blake LaToya McKay Meet ...